MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/component-framework-for-canvas-apps.md

 ## Implementing custom components

 After you enable the PowerApps component framework feature in your environment, you can start implementing the custom components.
-[Implement sample component](implementing-controls-using-typescript.md) topic demonstrates step by step process to create custom components right from implementing custom logic, manifest file, debug process, and creating a solution zip file.
+[Implement sample component](implementing-controls-using-typescript.md) topic demonstrates the step by step process to create custom components right from implementing the custom logic, manifest file, debug process, and creating a solution zip file.

 > [!NOTE]
 > Implementing custom components is same for both model-driven apps and canvas apps (experimental preview).
 The only difference is adding the custom components.